Do you like to teach your children how to write cursive? Then try this fun cursive name monster activity with them.

 This might be interesting for you too: - Watercolor Monster Art for Kids - Dancing Grape Experiment - Back to School Activities

-By the way, monsters don't need to be scary, lighter and bride colors will make it appear friendly.
+- By the way, monsters don’t need to be scary, lighter and bride colors will make them appear friendly.

-This learning project is also very suitable as a fun Helloween activity!
+- This learning project is also very suitable as a fun Halloween activity!

-Do you like to learn writing cursive but don't know how?
+Do you like to learn to write cursive but don’t know how?
 Here some great workbooks to get a good handle of it: